20 Ways to Replace New Year’s Resolutions with a Focus on Progress

 At the beginning of the year, Sixty and Me – along with many sites, books and blogs – offered innovative approaches to New Year’s Resolutions.
 They realize everyone relates to a different approach.

-February is a time to evaluate the new resolves we have made.
-However, as we know after all these years, it’s challenging to maintain a commitment to change.
+As we know after all these years, it’s challenging to maintain a commitment to change.
 And it gets worse as we age.
 Younger adults achieve their goals to readapt at a percentage twice as high as those over 60.

 We could rephrase ‘Live and Learn’ to ‘Conscious but Change Avoidant.’
 It’s not just me and you.
 It’s not even just older folks.
 Avoidance to transform is statistically startling.
 Overall, 90% of resolutions aren’t kept.
 Even that may be an optimistic figure.